Terms and conditions

-When you contact us.
-When you contact us either by phone or email with general queries, we will usually collect your name and contact details, because it is in our legitimate interest to make sure we can properly respond to your query.
+- When you contact us.
+When you contact us either by phone or email with general queries, we will usually collect your name, contact details and information relating to your query, because it is in our legitimate interest to make sure we can properly respond to your query.

 - Business partners, researchers, suppliers and subcontractors for the performance of the contract we enter into with them and for the advancement of high quality menopause care.